CLI

 Purpose

-The CLI is the primary terminal interface for Praxis.
+The CLI is the first-party and only first-class supported client for Praxis.
 It provides:

 • Full-featured interactive terminal UI for hands-on control